Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 What Is a Wrongful Death Lawsuit in Texas?

 A wrongful death lawsuit in Texas is a civil claim that allows certain surviving family members to recover financial compensation when someone dies because of another party’s negligence, recklessness, or intentional act.
-Under Texas Civil Practice and Remedies Code Section 71.002, surviving spouses, children and parents can file.
+Under Texas Civil Practice and Remedies Code Section 71.002, surviving spouses, children, and parents can file.
+A wrongful death lawyer can evaluate your case and explain whether you have a valid claim.

-To succeed in a wrongful death lawsuit in Texas, the family must prove four legal elements, according to wrongful death attorneys:
+To succeed in a wrongful death lawsuit in Texas, the family must prove four legal elements:

 • Duty of care.
 The defendant owed a legal duty to the deceased person.